ufal/neuralmonkey/docs/source/machine_translation.rst

 3 - Vocabularies
 ****************

-For both encoder and decoder we will use shared vocabulary created from BPE merges::
+For both encoder and decoder we use shared vocabulary created from BPE merges::

   [shared_vocabulary]